redpaperheart/Cinder-Spinnaker/README.md

 Cinder-Spinnaker
 ===================
-Cinder block for integrating [Flir / Point Grey] Spinnaker SDK
+Cinder block for integrating [Flir / Point Grey Research] Spinnaker SDK

 ##### Adding this block to Cinder
 This block was built with version 0.9.1, so 0.9.0 and up should work.
 This block is also only available on Windows since the Spinnaker SDK is Windows only.
 The current Spinnaker SDK also only contains .dll files for x64 + toolset v140.